munificent/craftinginterpreters/book/optimization.md

 This next optimization has a very different feel.
 Thankfully, despite the odd name, it does not involve punching your grandmother.
 It's different, but not, like, *that* different.
-With our previous optimization, the profiler told us where the problem was and we merely had to use some ingenuity to come up with a solution.
+With our previous optimization, the profiler told us where the problem was, and we merely had to use some ingenuity to come up with a solution.

 This optimization is more subtle, and its performance effects more scattered